Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: EnergyUseProfWE

 	:Description:
 		Code for energy use profile (weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.
+Not used in v2018a.

 	:Configuration:
 		.. csv-table::